ori-drs/cartesian_controllers/cartesian_motion_controller/README.md

 Select */controller_manager* as namespace and activate *my_cartesian_motion_controller*.
 Also activate *my_motion_control_handle*.

 3) Switch to the RViz window and tick the box *Interactive Markers*.
 Use the interactive marker to guide the end effector of the robot.
-The robot should follow slowely.
+The robot should follow slowly.

 4) In rqt open the *Dynamic Reconfigure* plugin under *Configuration*.
 Play a little with the parameters of *my_cartesian_motion_controller* (e.g. solver/error_scale) and observe the